Joseph Lennox Federal: Early life

-Joseph Federal was born in Greensboro, North Carolina, to Charles and Margaret (née Keegan) Federal.
-He studied at Belmont Abbey College in Belmont, North Carolina, Niagara University in Niagara Falls, New York, the University of Fribourg in Fribourg, Switzerland, and the Pontifical North American College in Rome.
+Joseph Federal was born on January 13, 1910 in Greensboro, North Carolina, to Charles and Margaret (née Keegan) Federal.
+In preparation for the priesthood, Federal studied at Belmont Abbey College in Belmont, North Carolina, Niagara University in Lewiston, New York, the University of Fribourg in Fribourg, Switzerland and the Pontifical North American College in Rome.

 Priesthood

-Federal was ordained a priest for the Diocese of Raleigh on December 8, 1934.
-He then served as a curate at St. Peter's Parish in Greenville, North Carolina, and was the first pastor of St. Margaret's Parish in Swannanoa, North Carolina, (1937-1938).
-He was rector of Sacred Heart Cathedral (1938-1951), and became a papal chamberlain in 1942.
+Federal was ordained a priest in Rome for the Diocese of Raleigh by Archbishop Giuseppe Palica on December 8, 1934.
+After his ordination, the diocese assigned Federal as a curate at St. Peter's Parish in Greenville, North Carolina.
+In 1937, he was named the first pastor of St. Margaret's Parish in Swannanoa, North Carolina.
+Federal was appointed rector of Sacred Heart Cathedral (1938-1951), and became a papal chamberlain in 1942.

 Auxiliary Bishop, Coadjutor Bishop and Bishop of Salt Lake

 On February 5, 1951, Federal was appointed auxiliary bishop of the Diocese of Salt Lake City and titular bishop of Appiaria by Pope Pius XII.
-He received his episcopal consecration on April 11, 1951, from Cardinal Amleto Cicognani, with Bishops Eugene J. McGuinness and Vincent Waters serving as co-consecrators.
+He received his episcopal consecration in Raleigh, North Carolina, on April 11, 1951, from Cardinal Amleto Cicognani, with Bishops Eugene J. McGuinness and Vincent Waters serving as co-consecrators.

-Federal was named coadjutor bishop of Salt Lake City on May 1, 1958 by Pope John XXIII.
-He automatically succeeded Duane Hunt as the sixth Bishop upon the latter's death on March 31, 1960.
+Federal was named coadjutor bishop of Salt Lake City on May 1, 1958, by Pope John XXIII.
+He automatically succeeded Duane Hunt as the sixth bishop upon the latter's death on March 31, 1960.

 Federal attended the Second Vatican Council in Rome from 1962 to 1965.
 During Federal's tenure, crews replaced the slate roof of the Cathedral of the Madeleine with copper along with some sandstone blocks and gargoyles.
-In 1970, he had the cathedral bells toll as the hearse carrying the body of LDS President David O. McKay passed by.
+In 1970, he ordered the tolling of the cathedral bells as the hearse carrying the body of LDS President David O. McKay passed by.

 Retirement and legacy

 On April 22, 1980, Pope John Paul II accepted Federal's resignation as bishop of the Diocese of Salt Lake.
-Joseph Federal died on August 31, 2000 at age 90.
+Joseph Federal died in Salt Lake City on August 31, 2000, at age 90.